NateEag/nateeag.com/drafts/hardware-notes.md

 Next step would be to show some sane method for controlling the thing.
 Would Steph be okay with a wireless keyboard / trackball combo?

+...we wound up buying a cheap Android tablet with a Mini HDMI port.
+It technically does the job, but is prone to stutter with all the streaming services we use.

+I have not given up on the idea of replacing it with something more general.